edwardfernando/mini-loan-app/README.md

 This API allows authenticated users to go through a loan application, submit the weekly loan repayments, and view their own loans.

+## Prerequisites
+1. Docker installed
+2. PHP version 8.1 or greater
+3. `make` installed on your machine (mac: https://formulae.brew.sh/formula/make, ubuntu: https://linuxhint.com/install-make-ubuntu/)

+## How to run
+1. `make docker.start`
+2. `make migrate.db`
+3. `make migrate.seed`
+4. `make run`
+5. (Optional) To run all test: `make test`

+You can access your app from `localhost:8000`

 ## Table of Contents
 1. [Routes](#routes)
 2. [Loan Routes](#loan-routes)